Just Jen: Plot

 Jennifer Walters is invited as a bridesmaid to her old friend Lulu's wedding and arrives as She-Hulk to the reception.
 Walters expresses disappointment that Lulu wants her as just herself, not She-Hulk, and goes over pre-wedding duties; Walters also sees Titania, who was invited due to her dating one of the groomsmen.
 She bonds with Josh, a friend of the groom, before Titania attacks her and demands a fight.
 Transforming into She-Hulk, Walters fights until Titania breaks her veneers and leaves.

-Meanwhile, Nikki Ramos and Mallory Book are assigned with the divorce case of Mr. Immortal, who has apparently killed himself to get out of his marriages; Immortal's spouses all file suits against him after discovering a video of his apparent death on the website Intelligencia.
+Meanwhile, Nikki Ramos and Mallory Book are assigned with the divorce case of Mister Immortal, who has apparently killed himself to get out of his marriages; Immortal's spouses all file suits against him after discovering a video of his apparent death on the website Intelligencia.
 Ramos works out a compensation deal for the eight spouses and discusses the aftermath with Book, but they see Intelligencia hate posts on Walters and She-Hulk; Ramos voicemails a warning.
 Elsewhere, scientists spy on Walters and plan an attempt to get a blood sample from her for someone named "HulkKing".